flexera-public/policy_templates/cost/budget_alerts/README.md

 ### Functional Details

 - This policy supports a single target (ie. 1 specific Billing Center or the entire Organization).
 In order to apply a budget alert for multiple targets, you will need to apply this policy multiple times.
-- This policy will generate an incident if the target has exceeded its monthly budget.
-This is an actual budget alert, not a forecasted budget alert.
+- Actual Spend budget alerts will raise an incident when the target has exceeded the budget for the month
+- Forcasted Spend budget alerts will raise an incident when the target's runrate is on track to exceed the budget for the month

 #### Input Parameters